MPICH: History

+MPICH development began in 1992, when a standard for message passing in parallel and distributed computing was still being discussed.
+MPICH tracked the development of the MPI standard as it evolved.
+This served dual purpose: to prove that the MPI standard could be implemented as defined, and that it could be done efficiently on all major platforms.

-The Argonne National Laboratory and Mississippi State University jointly developed early versions (MPICH-1) as public domain software.
+Argonne National Laboratory and Mississippi State University jointly developed early versions (MPICH1) as public domain software.
 The CH part of the name was derived from "Chameleon", which was a portable parallel programming library developed by William Gropp, one of the founders of MPICH.

-The original implementation of MPICH (sometimes called "MPICH1") implemented the MPI-1.1 standard.
-Starting around 2001, work began on a new code base to replace the MPICH1 code and support the MPI-2 standard.
+In 2001, work began on a new code base to replace the MPICH1 code and support the MPI-2 standard.
 Until November 2012, this project was known as "MPICH2".
 As of November 2012, the MPICH2 project renamed itself to simply "MPICH".
 MPICH v3.0 implements the MPI-3.0 standard.
-MPICH v4.0 implements the MPI-4.0 standard.
+MPICH v4.x implements the MPI-4.x standard.

 MPICH is one of the most popular implementations of MPI.
-It is used as the foundation for the vast majority of MPI implementations, including IBM MPI (for Blue Gene), Intel MPI, Cray MPI, Microsoft MPI, Myricom MPI, OSU MVAPICH/MVAPICH2, and many others.
+It is used as the foundation for many other MPI implementations, including IBM MPI (for Blue Gene), Intel MPI, Cray MPI, Microsoft MPI, CDAC MPI (C-MPI), Myricom MPI, OSU MVAPICH/MVAPICH2, and many others.